dilevin/CSC417-a4-cloth-simulation/README.md

 ###  V_spring_particle_particle.cpp
 ###  dV_spring_particle_particle_dq.cpp
 ###  mass_matrix_mesh.cpp

+Assemble the full mass matrix for the entire tetrahedral mesh.

 ###  assemble_forces.cpp

+Assemble the global force vector for the finite element mesh.

 ###  assemble_stiffness.cpp

+Assemble the global stiffness matrix for the finite element mesh.

 ###  linearly_implicit_euler.h

+**Use your code from the last assignment**

 ###  fixed_point_constraints.cpp

+**Use your code from the last assignment**

 ###  collision_detection_cloth_sphere.cpp

+Detect if any mesh vertex falls inside a sphere centered at (0,0,0.4) with radius 0.22

 ###  velocity_filter_cloth_sphere.cpp

+Project out components of the per-vertex velocities which are in the **positive** direction of the contact normal

 ###  pick_nearest_vertices.cpp

+**Use your code from the last assignment**